ingowald/optix7course/README.md

 This example shows how to create and set up CUDA texture objects on the host, host to pass those to the device via the SBT, and how to use those texture objects on the device.
+This one will take a bit of time to load in Debug - it's worth the wait!

 ![Adding Textures](./example08_addingTextures/ex08.png)